 Energy can change from one form to another: this process is called energy transformation.
-No energy transformation is 100% efficient and often heat energy is produced as the by-product.
+No energy transformation is 100% efficient; heat energy is often produced as a by-product.
 For example, a light globe transforms electrical energy into light energy (useful) and heat energy (by-product).
 Another example is a car: in a car, 80% of the energy of the petrol is lost as heat through the exhaust pipe and friction with the engine.
 The remaining 20% is converted into useful energy for turning the driveshaft, so the energy efficiency of this process is 20%.